softcoder/riprunner/README.md

 Description:

 This application suite was designed by volunteer fire fighters to enhance the experience of First Responders during an emergency 911 callout.
 The main goal of this application is to provide a completely free suite of applications which help fire fighters receive timely information and communicate activities with one another as incidents progress.
-This software is currently in use by firehalls in the Prince George, BC Canada, Regional District.
+This software is currently in use by some firehalls in the Prince George, BC Canada, Regional District.
 For contact information see the contact section at the bottom of this page.

 Key Features:
 -------------
-- Email polling to check for an emergency 911 callout (or page) received from your FOCC (Fire Operations Command Center).
+- Real-time Email trigger (using Google App Engine) or polling to check for an emergency 911 callout (or page) received from your FOCC (Fire Operations Command Center).
 Easily adaptable to other callout trigger mechanisms.
 - Pluggable support for SMS gateway providers to send SMS information to fire fighters.
   Current SMS providers implemented include (all offer free acounts with limited SMS / month):
-  - Twilio (twilio.com) <-- recommended (paid account charges approx $0.0075 per SMS -> https://www.twilio.com/sms/pricing)
+  - Twilio (twilio.com - paid account charges approx $0.0075 per SMS -> https://www.twilio.com/sms/pricing)
+  - Plivo (plivo.com - paid account charges approx $0.0035 per SMS -> https://www.plivo.com/pricing/CA/#!sms)
   - Sendhub (sendhub.com)
   - EzTexting (eztexting.com)
   - TextBelt (textbelt.com -> a free service but not as reliable and not available everywhere)
 - Self Installation
 - User Account management (LDAP support optional)
 - Callout history with responding members
+- 'SMS command mode' allows SMS only users to respond to call
 - Google Maps showing Distance from Firehall to Incident
 - Google charts shows statistical view of data.
 - Ability for members to indicate a response to callouts allowing other members to know who is responding
 - Customizable user interface using twig templates (http://twig.sensiolabs.org/)
 - Experimental Android App which interfaces to the web application (does not require SMS Gateway, uses free GCM)
+- Makes a great backup system in case of power outages at your firehall, still get callouts via cell phone when radio backup battery system fails.

 Key Android App Features:
 -------------------------